Azure/Cloud-Native/website/blog/2022-09-09/index.md

 ## The Week Ahead

 Welcome to Week 2 of #ServerlessSeptember, where we put the focus on **Microservices** and building Cloud Native applications that are optimized for **serverless** solutions on Azure.
-One week is not enough to do this complex topic justice so designed a 7-part story that can help jumpstart the journey.
+One week is not enough to do this complex topic justice so consider this a 7-part jumpstart to the longer journey.

- 1. **Hello, Container Apps (ACA)** - We start today by introducing Azure Container Apps, a key service that helps you _run microservices and containerized apps on a serverless platform_ - and learn the core concepts. (_Tutorial 1: First ACA_)
+ 1. **Hello, Container Apps (ACA)** - Learn about Azure Container Apps, a key service that helps you _run microservices and containerized apps on a serverless platform_.
+Know the core concepts. (_Tutorial 1: First ACA_)
- 2. **Communication with Microservices** - We'll dive into core concepts on environments and virtual networking, and learn how microservices communicate in ACA. _(Tutorial 2: ACA with 3 Microservices)_
+ 2. **Communication with Microservices** - Dive deeper into two key concepts: _environments_ and _virtual networking_.
+Learn how microservices communicate in ACA, and walkthrough an example. _(Tutorial 2: ACA with 3 Microservices)_
- 3. **Scaling Your Container Apps** - We'll talk about what KEDA is and how you can configure your ACA for auto-scaling with KEDA-supported triggers - and see this in action for a couple of examples, with a tutorial. _(Tutorial 3: Configure Autoscaling_)
+ 3. **Scaling Your Container Apps** - Learn about KEDA.
+Understand how to configure your ACA for auto-scaling with KEDA-supported triggers.
+Put this into action by walking through a tutorial. _(Tutorial 3: Configure Autoscaling_)
- 4. **Hello, Distributed Application Runtime (Dapr)** - We'll introduce Dapr, a rich set of _Building Block APIs_ that simplifies microservices development with ACA.
-Dapr implements a _sidecar pattern_ allowing you to incrementally adopt capabilities to suit your needs. (_Tutorial 4: Setup & Explore Dapr_)
+ 4. **Hello, Distributed Application Runtime (Dapr)** - Learn about Dapr and how its _Building Block APIs_ simplify microservices development with ACA.
+Know how the _sidecar pattern_ enables incremental adoption of Dapr APIs without requiring any Dapr code integration in app. (_Tutorial 4: Setup & Explore Dapr_)
- 5. **Building ACA with Dapr** - We'll look at how Dapr works with ACA, and build our first Dapr-enabled Azure Container Apps solution showcasing Pub/Sub and State Management APIs in the context of a fictitious enterprise scenario - using .NET. (_Tutorial 5: Build ACA with Dapr_)
+ 5. **Building ACA with Dapr** - See how Dapr works with ACA by building a Dapr-enabled Azure Container App.
+Walk through a .NET tutorial using Pub/Sub and State Management APIs in an enterprise scenario. (_Tutorial 5: Build ACA with Dapr_)
- 6. **Managed Identity and Secrets** - We'll look at some of the core security concepts in Azure Container Apps, focusing specifically on secrets management (storing and using sensitive values) and managed identities.
+ 6. **Managing Secrets With Dapr** - We'll look at the Secrets API (a key Building Block of Dapr) and learn how it simplifies management of sensitive information in ACA.
- 7. **Microservices + Serverless On Azure** - We'll wrap the week up with a recap of activities, and set the stage for Week 3 with a focus on _Integrations_.
-We'll also have resources for self-study including additional posts walking through ACA development in different languages.
+ 7. **Microservices + Serverless On Azure** - We recap Week 2 (_Microservices_) and set the stage for Week 3 ( _Integrations_) of Serverless September.
+Plus, self-study resources including ACA development tutorials in different languages.

 Ready?
 Let's go!